gaultier/blog/making_my_debug_build_run_100_times_faster.md

-Title: Making my debug build run 100x faster to make it finally usable
+Title: Making my debug build run 100x faster so that it is finally usable
 Tags: C, SIMD, SHA1, Torrent, Optimization
 ---